piyushchokker/Phantom-Pointer/README.md

-# Hand Tracking Mouse Control
+# Hand Tracking Mouse Control (made on 10-Jan-2023)

 This project aims to create a virtual mouse control system using hand tracking.
 The current implementation provides basic hand tracking functionality using OpenCV and MediaPipe.